KevinFlanagan7/PP5-Golf-Shop/README.md

 ![Checkout success](/documentation/features/checkout-success.png)

-- Displays the order summary, a Thank you message and taht a confirmation email will be sent to the address entered on the checkout form.
+- Displays the order summary, a Thank you message and that a confirmation email will be sent to the address entered on the checkout form.

-- Option to go Back to products if the user and continue shopping.
+- Option to go Back to products if the user wants to continue shopping.

 <br>